Blinken urges Northern Ireland leaders to deliver prosperity for the people

 The US Secretary of State has urged Northern Ireland’s leaders to “work collaboratively to deliver prosperity” for the people of the region.

-Spokesperson Matthew Miller said Secretary of State Blinken congratulated the First Minister and deputy First Minister on their appointments and welcomed the restoration of the power-sharing government at Stormont.
+Spokesperson Matthew Miller said Mr Blinken congratulated the First Minister and deputy First Minister on their appointments and welcomed the restoration of the powersharing government at Stormont.

 Mr Miller added that Mr Blinken “affirmed the US commitment to Northern Ireland’s future and to preserving the gains of the Belfast/Good Friday Agreement for all”.